equinixmetal-archive/docs-packet-legacy/products/servers/operating-systems/custom-images.md

 </meta> -->

 Official Images
 Packet leverages GitHub to transparently manage our officially supported Operating System images.
-You can view the repos for each official image at https://github.com/packethost/packet-images.
+You can view the repos for each official image on our [github](https://github.com/packethost/packet-images).

 In addition to providing a public change log, this process enables users to programmatically "pin" their installs to particular OS versions, improving the stability (dare we say immutability!) of your deployments.